 Hasselback sweet potatoes might sound and look a little fancy, but they’re really so easy to make.
 The result is a stunning side dish, perfect for entertaining or any meal you like.

 It has always made me fairly happy that sweet potatoes are one of the vegetables my kids will eat.
 Some things that they don’t like as much, I can kind of understand as they’re not as easy for kids to like.
 Sweet potatoes, meanwhile, are both slightly sweet, which no doubt appeals, and have the bonus of being really good for you.

 At this time of year, I often dice them up and roast them, or bake them whole.
+We also love them as sweet potato biscuits.
 However I’ve had hasselback potatoes on my mind to try for ages anyway, so figured why not try them with sweet potatoes.
 All I can say is why didn’t I try them sooner?!

 What are hasselback sweet potatoes?